It’s a joke – Vincent Kompany ‘shocked’ by decision to allow Luton equaliser

 “The striker, good luck to him, his first look is at the goalkeeper, he has a look and takes a couple of steps back and backs into him, clears a way for his colleague, then has a look at the referee to see if he gets away with it.
 The ball goes in, none of the Luton players celebrate, nobody.”

+“This is as blatant and obvious of a foul as you could have.

+“To miss this on the field AND miss this on VAR is truly disgraceful.”

-Kompany pointed to a series of controversial decisions that have gone against his side this season.
+Kompany also pointed to a series of controversial decisions that have gone against his side this season.

 “For those that where there for Aston Villa, Bournemouth, Forest, how many times is it going to keep happening?
 A couple of lines in the newspaper and on we go.
 Consequences?
 Zero,” he said.